The Ugly American (film): Critical reaction

 The Ugly American received mixed reviews and was completely overwhelmed by a number of more popular films that year.
 The film won no Golden Globes and was not nominated for an Oscar.
-It did poorly at the box office and was not among the year's top 25 grossing films of 1963.
+It did poorly at the box office and was not among the top 25 grossing films of 1963.
+The review aggregator Rotten Tomatoes gives the film an overall rating of 67% with a rating average of 6.1/10.
+Of twenty-three reviews examined by historian Jon Cowans, fourteen were positive, five negative, and four neutral or mixed.

-The New York Times reported that Brando “moves through the whole picture with authority and intelligence,” and the New York Daily News said it was “one of Brando’s best performances.”
+The New York Times reported that Brando “moves through the whole picture with authority and intelligence,” and that he "comes through with an intricate and charming revelation of a decent, daring man who wants to be fair and constructive but is hobbled by his own naïveté."
+But the Times reviewer said that after a strong beginning it "subsides into some devious plot maneuvers that are just too corny, calculated and naïve."

+The New York Daily News said it was “one of Brando’s best performances.”
 But the negative view was reflected by the critic in Time who wrote that Brando “attempts an important voice but most of the time he sounds like a small boy in a bathtub imitating Winston Churchill” and called it a “lousy picture.”

-Review aggregator Rotten Tomatoes reports that 80% of critics have given the film a positive review, with a rating average of 6.1/10.

-Of twenty-three reviews examined by historian Jon Cowans, fourteen were positive, five negative, and four neutral or mixed.
-Brando had given interviews where he questioned American Cold War politics, and some reviewers agreed, but few of these reviews mentioned that the film was set in a country very much like Vietnam.
 Only a few mentioned the point that, as The Dallas Morning News put it, one should “not assume that nationalism is inevitably anti-American,” and The New Republic was unusual in adding that “American blindness ... has driven many people particularly Asians, towards communism.”
 Some called Senator Brenner the real “ugly American” and objected to his McCarthyite tactics.
 The New York Post wrote that the film presented the dilemma that when Americans supported dictators, the Communists “make common revolutionary cause with the downtrodden.”
-Many East Coast reviews, however, objected to the film’s “oversimplification” of the issues.
+Many East Coast reviews, however, objected to the film's “oversimplification” of the issues.

 The Washington Post wrote it was “nothing more than a western about the bad guys and the good guys.”
 TV Guide in a review says 'Although well-intentioned, THE UGLY AMERICAN simply isn't a very good film.
 Part of the problem is that producer-director George Englund, a friend of star Brando, isn't much of a director, and as a result the film is static and ponderous.
 Brando once again turns in an interesting performance, but as demonstrated in many of his films of this period, one good performance does not a good film make'.